dougiesquire/access-esm1.5-configs/README.md

 This is an "omnibus repository": it contains multiple related configurations, and each configuration is stored in a separate branch.

-Branches utilise a naming scheme of <<<FIXME: ADD IN NAMING SCHEME>>>.
+Branches utilise a simple naming scheme:

+`{release}-{scenario}[+{modifier}]`

+where `release` signifies this is the release branch that is tested, versioned and ready for use, `scenario` is the base experimental design with optional `modifiers`.
+All configurations are assumed to be global extent with nominal 1 degree resolution.

+Some examples of possible values of the specifiers:

+* scenario: historical, preindustrial, ssp126
+* modifier: concentration, interactiveC, noLUC

+where scenario is typically a [CMIP experiment identifier](https://wcrp-cmip.github.io/CMIP6_CVs/docs/CMIP6_experiment_id.html), concentration and interactiveC describe the CO2 cycling protocol, and noLUC is no land-use change.

 Most configurations are adapted from work by the [CLEX CMS team](https://github.com/coecms/access-esm).

 ## Supported configurations

-All available configurations are browsable under [the list of branches](https://github.com/ACCESS-NRI/<model>-configs/branches) and should also be listed below:
+All available configurations are browsable under [the list of branches](https://github.com/ACCESS-NRI/access-esm1.5-configs/branches) and should also be listed below:

 | Branch | Configuration Description |
 | ------ | ------------------------- |